Pauloraff/macInstaller/README.md

 into ~/Library/LaunchAgents, or they can share a single copy if it is installed into /Library/LaunchAgents.

+Configuration/support files are simply copied to their destination folder when the installer is run.

-Applications (.app) files are folders with a well-defined structure.
+(Work in progress) Applications (.app) files are folders with a well-defined structure.
 To include an app folder in the installer's payload, copy the app to the Payload/ directory.

-The .app folder can also be archived and the installer will unarchive it during installation.
+(Work in progress) The .app folder can also be archived and the installer will unarchive it during installation.
 This is to reduce the size of the final installer.

-Configuration/support files are simply copied to their destination folder when the installer is run.

 # Implementation